One Man Band (film): Music

 The score was recorded at the Paramount Scoring Stage in Hollywood, CA. The filmmakers used a 38-piece orchestra as well as several soloists, including the ones listed above.

 The music during the credits is Pablo de Sarasate's Zigeunerweisen.

 Release

-The film premiered on June 11, 2005, at the Annecy International Animated Film Festival in Annecy, France.
+The film debuted on June 11, 2005, at the Annecy International Animated Film Festival in Annecy, France.
 It was shown with the theatrical release of Cars, which was released in the United States on June 9, 2006.

-DVD release
+Home media

 Pixar included the film on the DVD release of Cars in 2006 and as part of Pixar Short Films Collection, Volume 1 in 2007.